little-world/rust-course/src/29-performance-optimization.md

 ## Pattern 1: Profiling Strategies

-**Problem**: Intuition about performance bottlenecks is usually wrong—developers optimize the wrong code.
-No concrete data about where time/memory spent.
-Optimizing without measurement wastes effort on non-critical paths.
-Hotspots in surprising places (80/20 rule: 80% time in 20% code).
-Can't compare optimization attempts objectively.
-Production performance issues hard to diagnose.
-Allocation patterns invisible without tooling.
+**Problem**: Guessing at bottlenecks leads to wasted optimization—without data you tweak the wrong code and still miss production hotspots.

-**Solution**: CPU profiling with perf (Linux), Instruments (macOS), or cargo-flamegraph (cross-platform).
-Flamegraphs visualize time spent (wide bars = hotspots).
-Memory profiling with valgrind/massif, heaptrack, or dhat for Rust-specific allocation tracking.
-Criterion benchmarks for micro-benchmarking with statistical analysis.
-Profile in release mode with debug symbols (debug = true in profile).
-Use black_box to prevent compiler from optimizing away benchmarks.
-Identify hotspots, then optimize, then re-profile to verify.
+**Solution**: Profile first: perf/cargo-flamegraph/Instruments for CPU, heaptrack/dhat for allocations, Criterion for microbenchmarks; always build in release with symbols and re-measure after each change.

-**Why It Matters**: Profiling reveals actual bottlenecks—often not where expected.
-Measure first principle: saves time by focusing optimization effort correctly.
-80/20 rule applies: optimizing 20% of code improves 80% of runtime.
-Flamegraphs show call stacks: understand why function slow (who called it).
-Memory profiling reveals allocation hotspots: reducing allocations often yields 2-10x speedup.
-Criterion provides statistical confidence: know if optimization actually helped.
-Production profiling (perf) finds real-world bottlenecks missed in development.
+**Why It Matters**: Profiling exposes the surprise 20% of code that burns 80% of time, shows call stacks responsible, and proves whether an optimization actually helped.

-**Use Cases**: Finding performance hotspots (which function slow?), allocation tracking (where are we allocating?), comparing algorithm implementations (A vs B which faster?), regression detection (did recent change slow things down?), production profiling (diagnose live performance issues), optimization validation (did optimization help?), understanding scaling behavior (how does performance change with input size?), identifying cache misses.
+**Use Cases**: Locating hot functions, tracking allocations, validating optimizations, investigating production regressions, and comparing algorithm variants or scaling behavior.

 ### Example: Which bottleneck